Fast Linear Reservoirs via Diagonalization: Methods

 \subsubsection{Golden Distribution}

 Algorithm \ref{alg:golden_eigenvalues} introduces a deterministic variation for generating the eigenvalue spectrum, aiming to improve the coverage of the complex plane compared to \textit{Uniform Distribution}.
 While the partition between real and complex eigenvalues follows the same statistical scaling as Method 3 (where $N_{\text{real}} \approx \sqrt{2N/\pi}$), the placement of complex eigenvalues utilizes a deterministic sequence based on the Golden Ratio.
-Specifically, the complex eigenvalues are arranged in a phyllotaxis spiral pattern.
-The angular position is updated using a step derived from the Golden Angle (via the term $3 - \sqrt{5}$), while the magnitude scales with the square root of the index to ensure a constant density distribution across the unit disk.
+Specifically, the complex eigenvalues with positive imaginary part are arranged in a phyllotaxis spiral pattern (e.g. the pattern of a sunflower, see \citet{vogel1979better}), and the complex eigenvalues with negative imaginary part are their complex conjugates.
+Eigenvalue are placed in an iterative way, the angular position is updated step by step using the Golden Angle (via the term $3 - \sqrt{5}$), while the magnitude scales with the square root of the index to ensure a constant density distribution across the unit disk.
 This approach mitigates the clustering and gaps often observed with pseudo-random generators, providing a more homogeneous spectral structure.
 An example of this distribution is provided in Figure \ref{fig:eigenvalues_distributions}.